TrueNASTrueNAS Nightly Development Documentation

 1. Install the disk image file.

-Select the Installer disk image file (.iso) option, click Browse…, and upload the TrueNAS SCALE .iso downloaded earlier.
+Select the Installer disk image file (.iso) option, click Browse…, and upload the TrueNAS .iso downloaded earlier.

 2. Name the virtual machine.